IM-29 March 30, 2023; IM-69 May 26, 2022; IM-15 March 9, 2021; IM-11 February 20, 2020

 The 2018 SUPPORT for Patients and Communities Act (H.R.
 6, P.L.
 115-271), 42 USC § 1396a, requires that Medicaid benefits be suspended, rather than closed for juveniles under the age of 21 and Former Foster Care Youth under the age of 26.

 SB 514 (2019) enacted RSMo §217.930 and §221.125 requires that all individuals who are incarcerated have his/her MO HealthNet (MHN) benefits suspended, rather than closed.
-The suspension of Medicaid are for individuals who were receiving MHN benefits prior to incarceration and are an offender in a correctional center or a jail (county, city, or private).
 The Department of Corrections (DOC) will notify FSD within twenty (20) days of receiving information that an incarcerated individual is receiving MO HealthNet.
 City, county, and private jails will report to FSD within ten (10) days of determining that an incarcerated individual is receiving MO HealthNet.

-MHN benefits will be suspended for individuals who are incarcerated for a period longer than 30 days.
+MHN benefits are suspended for individuals expected to be incarcerated for a period longer than 30 days, or who are incarcerated at the time of application.
 Suspended MHN benefits will be restored when the participant is released, a redetermination is completed by FSD, and the participant is found still eligible.
 A new application is NOT required for participants who were active prior to incarceration, if incarcerated on or after August 28, 2019.

 NOTE: Depending on when the information is received and when the participant is expected to be released, there may be situations where FSD determines that it is not practical to suspend benefits and complete a redetermination to restore benefits in a timely manner, these cases will not be suspended.